 Where ABC went wrong was putting Sergeants on Mondays when it could've been coupled with the network's other service comedy, McHale's Navy, which was entering its 3rd season.
 However, there must've been some sort of arrangement between Burns, ABC, & WB to enable this scheduling blunder.

 Associate producer William P. D'Angelo later was a writer-producer on The Love Boat after a run of producing shows for children for NBC in the 70's.
-In fact, if you watch close, you'll see a young Buck Kartalian, 12 years before he was cast in one of D'Angelo's NBC Saturday morning shows, The Monster Squad.
 While Sergeants, set on an Air Force base, could've also stood to be coupled with the Quinn Martin drama 12 0'Clock High, Warner Bros. tried again with a service comedy the next year, going further back in time to the post-Civil War years.
 Yep, I refer to F-Troop, which essentially replaced Sergeants on the ABC schedule and lasted two years.